Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases

 In this work, an agnostic approach is taken.
 Rather than relying on the -0.04 value as chosen in \citet{georgedes5y}, we add an additional parameter to our likelihood, \dmb{}, which is an offset applied only to the non-DES supernovae:

-$\mathbfit s$ is a binary selection mask which is 1 iff the corresponding supernova was not from the DES catalogue itself, and 0 if it was from DES.
+$\mathbfit s$ is a binary selection mask which is 1 if the corresponding supernova was not from the DES catalogue itself, and 0 if it was from DES.
 Setting $\dmb=0$ is equivalent to the standard supernova likelihood.
 The distance modulus $\mu$ is calculated from the luminosity distance:

-If \dmb{} is unsubstantiated, then it will be Occam-penalised; if the Bayesian evidence is significantly greater with this parameter, however, then it follows that there is a systematic offset between the supernovae from DES.
+If \dmb{} is unsubstantiated, then it will be Occam-penalised; if the Bayesian evidence is significantly greater with this parameter, however, this is consistent with systematic offset between the supernovae from DES.

 Since the absolute magnitude $M_\mathrm B$ is also a parameter to be fitted, an overall offset in $m_\mathrm B$ has no effect on cosmology, so one would obtain the same results with the opposite mask, albeit \dmb{} would have the opposite sign.
 In fact, it is possible to marginalise out \dmb{} analytically, this is discussed further in Appendix~\ref{apx:marginalisation}, but all of the results simply sample the parameter.